KianBahasadri/bahasadri.com/docs/features/file-encryptor/FRONTEND.md

 ## Overview

 Frontend implementation for the File Encryptor utility.
-This feature provides client-side file encryption and decryption capabilities using the Web Crypto API.
+This feature provides client-side file encryption and decryption capabilities using the `@noble/ciphers` library (audited, secure) combined with Web Crypto API for key derivation.
 Users can encrypt files with passwords or keyfiles, and decrypt them later.

+**Security Note**: We use well-tested, audited cryptographic libraries rather than implementing encryption manually.
+This reduces the risk of security vulnerabilities from implementation errors.

 ## Code Location